-- Be certain that all the hoses are routed without being flattened or kinked, and are connected correctly to the air cleaner housing, air switching valve, #1 and #2 throttle body holders and air suction valve covers. - ★If they are not, correct them.
+- Be certain that all the hoses are routed without being flattened or kinked, and are connected correctly to the air cleaner housing, air switching valve and air suction valve cover. - ★If they are not, correct them.
 Replace them if they are damaged.